Brotherhood presidency bid turns up heat in Egypt race

 The Brotherhood may yet use its weight to unite Islamist voices behind Shater.
 Abu Ismail has in the past suggested he might consider standing aside.
 But Abol Fotoh has insisted he will not halt his campaigning for anyone.

-Additional reporting by Yasmine Saleh and Dina Zayed; Writing by Edmund Blair; Editing by Ralph Boulton
+Additional reporting by Yasmine Saleh and Dina Zayed; Writing by Edmund Blair